priyankaksk/J.O.B-Training-Repo-2/README.md

 # J.O.B-Training-Repo-2

 If you are looking for self guided training repository for CTS-IT Gitflow training then you are in the right spot.
 In this repository you will find the files and materials needed to create a python program that will sort the included phonebook.csv file into an output list of people's names and phone numbers sorted by last name.
 Please do not spend a lot of time on the code portion of this exercise as it is more important that you follow the gitflow procedure that will result in a pull request in Github.
+If you have any trouble please see the instructor.

-Please remember to use your guide [Gitflow Guide](https://github.com/ctsit/J.O.B-Training-Repo-1/blob/master/git-flow-cheatsheet.md)
+Please remember to use your [Gitflow Guide](https://github.com/ctsit/J.O.B-Training-Repo-1/blob/master/git-flow-cheatsheet.md)

 The resulting output of your Python program should result in the following list: